Wednesday 3 January 1940

 Battle of the Atlantic: U-25 makes port in Cadiz.
-It spends four hours taking supplies from the German Thalia SS Thalia, then returns to sea.
+It spends four hours taking supplies from the German Thalia SS Thalia, then returns to the sea.
 This is the first instance of a U-boat taking advantage of the Spanish agreement to allow such reprovisioning in Spanish ports.
 It is a particularly bold move because of the proximity of Cadiz to the British base at Gibraltar.

-British 7,267 ton freighter El Oso hits a mine and sinks near Liverpool.
+British 7,267-ton freighter El Oso hits a mine and sinks near Liverpool.
 The mine had been laid by U-30.
 Three perish, 32 survive.

 HMS Ajax makes port at Montevideo, while HMS Achilles does the same across the River Platte at Buenos Aires.
 As victors of the Battle of the River Platte, they receive a celebratory welcome.